ngugiii/MySpaceX_Website/README.md

 # MYSPACEX Website

-This is a simple demo website for a messaging system
+This is a simple modern demo website for a messaging system

 # Tech Stack